 Fortunately (and for the future approbation of his cycle), Wagner was shrewd enough to temporarily leave the world of the immortals and concentrate his next entry on the doomed love affair between Siegmund and Sieglinde, and the ever-mounting pressures placed on his other lead characters, Wotan and Brünnhilde.

-When last we left Wotan, he had reluctantly given up the Nibelung horde, as well as the all-powerful ring that was forged from it, to the greedy giant Fafner.
-Having stolen the ring from its original purloiner, Alberich (the titular Nibelung), Wotan had every intention of using the object for his own selfish needs: to add to his lust for power and exert control over the world.
-However “noble” his cause, Wotan’s efforts at same were destined to flounder due to Alberich’s all-encompassing curse.
+When last we left Wotan, he had reluctantly given up the Nibelung horde, as well as the all-powerful Ring that was forged from it, to the greedy Fafner.
+Having stolen the Ring from its original purloiner, Alberich (the titular Nibelung), Wotan had every intention of using the object for his own selfish purpose: to add to his lust for power and exert control over the world.
+However “noble” his cause, Wotan’s efforts at same were destined to flounder due to Alberich’s all-enveloping curse.